Sandeep-Vigneshwar/Sandeep-Vigneshwar/README.md

 ### 🧑‍🎓 **Inspiration**
 _"Every great developer you know got there by solving problems they were unqualified to solve until they actually did it." – Patrick McKenzie_
+_"Understand the game to win the game." – Anonymous_

 ---